magikMaker/magik-server/README.md

 # About
-magik-server is a small webserver that is intended for use during the development of front-end applications and websites.
+magik-server is a small webserver that is intended for use during the development of front-end web applications and websites.
 There are quite a few configuration options that can be set using command line switches, see below.

 # Documentation